 Board of Directors

-Jendayi Frazer is a Distinguished Public Service Professor at Carnegie Mellon University, where she is a member of the faculty in the H. John Heinz III College’s School of Public Policy and Management.
+Jendayi Frazer is adjunct senior fellow for Africa studies at the Council on Foreign Relations (CFR).
+Frazer was a distinguished public service professor at Carnegie Mellon University from 2009 to 2014, where she was on the faculty of Heinz College’s School of Public Policy and Management.
 She is the Director of the university’s Center for International Policy and Innovation (CIPI) and Adjunct Senior Fellow for Africa Studies at the Council on Foreign Relations.
 Dr. Frazer served as the U.S. Assistant Secretary of State for African Affairs and as Special Assistant to the President and Senior Director for African Affairs at the National Security Council.
 She was the first woman U.S. Ambassador to South Africa.
 Dr. Frazer received the Distinguished Service Award, the highest award bestowed by the Secretary of State.

 President Festus G. Mogae led the Republic of Botswana from 1998 to 2008.
 Under his leadership, Botswana experienced steady economic growth that has characterized its post-independence history.
 President Mogae has received a number of awards, including the 2008 Mo Ibrahim Prize for Achievement in African Leadership and the Grand Cross of the Legion d’honneur by French President Nicolas Sarkozy.
 He serves as Chairman of the Advisory Board of Coalition of Dialogue on Africa (CoDA) and is a Member of the Global Commission on Elections, Democracy and Security, as well as a Trustee of the Rhodes Trust.

 Don Morrison was the Chief Operating Officer, BlackBerry with Research In Motion (RIM – now BlackBerry), a position he held from 2000 until his retirement in the Fall of 2011.
 Prior to joining RIM, Mr. Morrison held a number of senior leadership positions in the international telecom sector.
 Mr. Morrison is the co-founder of the Morrison Family Foundation and the founder of the Centre for Compassion and Contemplation.
 He is also a member of Yellow Media and the Dalai Lama Center for Ethics and Transformative Values at the Massachusetts Institute of Technology (MIT).